tusen-ai/naive-ui/demo/pages/docs/umd/enUS/index.md

 After version `2.30.3`, you can use UMD version of naive.

-If you want use a minified version of naive, use `https://unpkg.com/naive-ui@version/dist/index.prod.js` as `src`.
+If you want to use a minified version of naive, use `https://unpkg.com/naive-ui@version/dist/index.prod.js` as `src`. `version` is the version of naive-ui you want to use.
 If you don't specify a version, latest version would be used.

-You'd better lock version of package, nor there may be some breaking changes.
+You'd better lock version of the package, nor there may be some breaking changes.

 Here's a basic demo: